Meditation Across Campus

 Need More Information?

-If you have questions, comments or concerns, or you would like to facilitate a session in your department, email Melissa Celko at firstname.lastname@example.org.
+If you have questions, comments or concerns, or you would like to facilitate a session for your department, email Melissa Celko at firstname.lastname@example.org.

 What Can You Expect?